Romance novel: Rise of the category romance

-The beginnings of American romance fiction
+Beginnings of American romance fiction

 In the US, modern romance genre fiction was born in 1972, with Avon's publication of Kathleen Woodiwiss' The Flame and the Flower, which was the first of the modern "bodice ripper" romance novels to follow "the principals into the bedroom."
 Aside from its content, the book was revolutionary in that it was one of the first single-title romance novels to be published as an original paperback, rather than being first published in hardcover, and, like the category romances, was distributed in drug stores and other mass-market merchandising outlets.
 The novel went on to sell 2.35 million copies.
 Avon followed its release with the 1974 publication of Woodiwiss' second novel, The Wolf and the Dove and two more sexually graphic novels by newcomer Rosemary Rogers, Sweet Savage Love and Dark Fires.
 The latter sold two million copies in its first three months of release.
 By 1975, Publishers Weekly had reported that the "Avon originals" had sold a combined 8 million copies.
 The following year over 150 historical romance novels, many of them paperback originals, were published, selling over 40 million copies.

 The success of these novels prompted a new style of writing romance, concentrating primarily on historical fiction tracking the monogamous relationship between a helpless heroine and the hero who rescued her, even if he had been the one to place her in danger.
-The covers of these novels tended to feature scantily clad women being grabbed by the hero, and caused the novels to be referred to as bodice rippers.
+The covers of these novels tended to feature scantily clad women being grabbed by the hero, and caused the novels to be referred to as "bodice rippers".
+Cover arts of this style are referred to as clinch covers.
 A Wall Street Journal article in 1980 referred to these bodice rippers as "publishing's answer to the Big Mac: They are juicy, cheap, predictable, and devoured in stupefying quantities by legions of loyal fans."
 The term bodice ripper is now considered offensive to many in the romance industry.

 In this new style of historical romance, heroines were independent and strong-willed and were often paired with heroes who evolved into caring and compassionate men who truly admired the women they loved.
 This was in contrast to the contemporary romances published during this time, which were often characterized by weak females who fell in love with overbearing alpha males.
 Although these heroines had active roles in the plot, they were "passive in relationships with the heroes."
 Across the genre, heroines during this time were usually aged 16–21, with the heroes slightly older, usually around 30.
 The women were virgins, while the men were not, and both members of the couple were described as beautiful.